VarunreddyChintha/ML/README.md

 # ML
-Models for Smoker Status Prediction using Bio-Signals and Forest Cover Type Dataset
+Machine Learning Models for Smoker Status Prediction using Bio-Signals and Forest Cover Type Dataset